openfaas/docs/docs/contributing/get-started.md

 ### Get up to speed

-If you are new with Docker, Kubernetes or Go and would like to learn or just improve your skills, you may find the following links useful:
+If you are new with Docker, Kubernetes, or Go and would like to learn or just improve your skills, you may find the following links useful:

 * **Docker**
     * [Docker Swarm Documentation](https://docs.docker.com/engine/swarm/)